AllNamesRTaken/Clazzy/README.md

   "some/path/MyBaseClass"
   "some/path/MyMixin"
 ], (Class, MyMixin) ->
-  Class "some.other.path.MyClass, MyBaseClass, ["someInterface1", "someInterface2", MyMixin],
+  Class "some.other.path.MyClass", MyBaseClass, ["someInterface1", "someInterface2", MyMixin],
     constructor: () ->
       @.myProperty1 = 1
       @.myProperty2 = 2